bsmith89/compbio-template/README.md

 To do this in an automated fashion, see
 [this git smudge/clean filter](https://gist.github.com/bsmith89/4a32efdeda6495d2ba4e).

+Just calling `ipython notebook` from the root directory is best: see `profile_default/` below.

 ## Configuration ##
 _All configuration files are version controlled._